scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Path MTU {#path-mtu}

 SCION paths represent a sequence of ASes and inter-AS links, each with possibly different MTUs.
-As a result, the path MTU is the minimum of the MTUs of each inter-AS link and intra-AS networks it traverses.
+As a result, the path MTU is the minimum of the MTUs of each inter-AS link and intra-AS network it traverses.
 Such MTU information is disseminated during path construction:

 * The MTU of each intra-AS network traversed (represented by the MTU field of the corresponding [AS Entries](#ase-sign))
 * The MTU of each inter-AS link or peering link (indicated by the ingress_mtu field of each [](#hopentry) or the peer_mtu field of each [](#peerentry) used)

 Such information is then made available to source endpoints during the path lookup process (see [](#lookup)).
-Note that the destination endpoint does not receive such information, so when using path reversibility it should use mechanisms to estimate the reverse path MTU (e.g., MTU discovery or estimate MTU from the largest packet received).
+Note that the destination endpoint does not receive such information, so when using path reversibility it should use mechanisms to estimate the reverse path MTU (e.g.,, MTU discovery or estimate MTU from the largest packet received).
 SCION endpoints are oblivious to the internal topology of intermediate ASes, so when looking up a path they should assume that all hops are also constrained by the intra-AS MTU of each AS traversed.

 # Path Lookup {#lookup}